-You can manage your app directly from the deployed app in your developer view or you can log in to your app dashboard at share.streamlit.io to view your apps, deploy a new app, delete an app, or reboot an app.
+You can manage your app directly from the deployed app in your developer view or you can log in to your app dashboard at share.streamlit.io to view, deploy, delete, reboot, or favorite an app.

 - Manage apps from your developer view

 - App resources and limits